 General Motors, NetApp rise; Petco, Hormel Foods fall, Wednesday, 11/29/2023

-NEW YORK (AP) — Stocks that are trading heavily or have substantial price changes on Wednesday:
+NEW YORK (AP) — Stocks that traded heavily or had substantial price changes on Wednesday:

 The maker of TurboTax, QuickBooks and other accounting software reported strong fiscal first-quarter earnings.